PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm: Example

-\section{4.
-Example}
+\section{Example}

-This section discusses about the examples to introduce the use of the PSF package and to compare it with auto.arima() and ets() functions, which are well accepted functions in the R community working over time series forecasting techniques.
-The data used in this example are \texttt{nottem} and \texttt{sunspots} which are standard time series datasets available in R. The \texttt{nottem} dataset is the average air temperatures at Nottingham Castle in degrees Fahrenheit, collected for 20 years, on monthly basis.
-Similarly, \texttt{sunspots} dataset is mean relative sunspot numbers from 1749 to 1983, measured on monthly basis.
+This section presents the examples to introduce the use of the PSF package and to compare it with \code{auto.arima()} and \code{ets()} functions, which are well accepted functions in the R community working over time series forecasting techniques.
+The data used in this example are \code{nottem} and \code{sunspots} which are standard time series datasets available in R. The \code{nottem} dataset is the average air temperatures at Nottingham Castle in degrees Fahrenheit, collected for 20 years, on monthly basis.
+Similarly, \code{sunspots} dataset is mean relative sunspot numbers from 1749 to 1983, measured on monthly basis.

-First of all, the \texttt{psf()} function from PSF package is used to forecast the future values.
 For both datasets, all the recorded values except for the final year are considered as training data, and the last year is used for testing purposes.
-The predicted values for final year with \texttt{psf()} function for both datasets are now discussed.
+The predicted values for final year for both datasets are discussed in this section.